 I have new information that I would like to be added to my file, may I send that to the Admissions Office?

 Yes.
 If your file has not yet been reviewed or has been deferred/waitlisted, you are welcome to send additional documentation in support of your admission.
 You are encouraged to email the additional information to the Admissions Office at email@example.com.
 When emailing information, please include your LSAC account number for quick identification.
-Applicants are also able to mail or fax the information to our office.

 Do you have an early decision program?

 Applicants to The Ohio State University Moritz College of Law frequently indicate that Ohio State is their first choice for a legal education.
 For those students who have carefully researched their law school opportunities, the Early Decision Option provides an expeditious evaluation and decision by the Admissions Committee.
 This early notification has the advantage of enabling successful early decision applicants to pursue their educational, professional and familial engagements and responsibilities free of the time, expense and anxiety associated with the typical law school application process.
-Successful Early Decision applicants will be notified of scholarship awards prior to the deposit deadline.
-Thus, the applicant should be in a position to commit to attending Ohio State even though they will not have a complete financial aid package at the time of their deposit.
+Successful Early Decision applicants will be notified of scholarship awards soon after admission.
+Thus, the applicant should be in a position to commit to attending Ohio State even though they might not have a complete financial aid package at the time of their deposit.
 It is important to recognize that the benefits associated with admission under the Early Decision Option are accompanied by a reduction in law school choice.
 Ohio State reserves the right to provide other law schools with the names of applicants accepted under our Early Decision Option.

 Does Moritz permit transfer students?